 This week we’re continuing our investigation into how hoteliers can get more green by going green.
-Last week we jumped into the deep end of water conservation, and this week we’re tackling the hot topic of energy conservation.
+Last week we jumped into the deep end of water conservation, and this week we’re tackling the hot topic of power plays for energy conservation.

 There’s no way around it–operating 24/7, all year round uses up a lot of energy.
 But that creates a great opportunity to save natural resources, market your hotel to increasingly more eco-conscious travelers, and, most importantly, protect the bottom line by saving lots of money.